RosanaRufer/JavaScript-30-day-challenge/README.md

 * `>` Selects immediate children.
 These are called CSS **Combinators** || Asterisk selector: selects all elements.

 ## Day 6 - Type Ahead

+* `fetch` function itself returns a promise.
+When using `then` it returns a **blob** of data.

+* The blob has to be converted from the raw data into JSON, we use for that the `blob.json()` **async** method.

+* Again, we use the ES6 spread operator to spread or expand an array into multiple arguments to the push method.

+* Using .join() to convert an array of `<li>` elements into an HTML string.
+The argument of the `join` function is the string character we may want to add in between the HTML elements.